-The main difference is that we actually have a process.
+We have a process.
 We take it slow.
 We do not stop anything right away.
-We try not to shock your child’s system, and to introduce dietary change in a way that it sticks, keeps you sane, and allows a “buy in” from your child.
+We try not to shock your child’s system, and to introduce dietary change in a way that it sticks, keeps you sane, and allows a “buy-in” from your child.

 We break down the process in such a way that it is doable and that making these changes does not make everything harder for all of you.
 You will hear us talking about “nano steps” - very small changes made one at a time.
 By doing the process this way, it actually changes the brain, so there is no need for “willpower.”